Joan of Arc: At the royal court in Chinon

-Charles VII met Joan for the first time at the Royal Court in Chinon in late February or early March 1429, when she was seventeen and he was twenty-six.
+Joan and Charles VII met for the first time in late February or early March 1429 at the royal court in Chinon, when she was seventeen and he was twenty-six.
 She told him that she had come to raise the siege of Orléans and to lead him to Reims for his coronation.
 They had a private exchange that made a strong impression on Charles; Jean Pasquerel, Joan's confessor, later testified that Joan told him she had reassured the Dauphin that he was Charles VI's son and the legitimate king.

-Charles and his council needed more assurance, sending Joan to Poitiers to be examined by a council of theologians, who declared that she was a good person and a good Catholic.
+Charles and his council needed more assurance.
+They sent Joan to Poitiers to be examined by a council of theologians, who declared that she was a good person and a good Catholic.
 They did not render a decision on the source of Joan's inspiration, but agreed that sending her to Orléans could be useful to the king and would test whether her inspiration was of divine origin.
 Joan was then sent to Tours to be physically examined by women directed by Charles's mother-in-law Yolande of Aragon, who verified her virginity.
 This was to establish if she could indeed be the prophesied virgin savior of France, to show the purity of her devotion, and to ensure she had not consorted with the Devil.

 The Dauphin, reassured by the results of these tests, commissioned plate armor for her.
 She designed her own banner and had a sword brought to her from under the altar in the church at Sainte-Catherine-de-Fierbois.
 Around this time she began calling herself "Joan the Maiden", emphasizing her virginity as a sign of her mission.

 Before Joan's arrival at Chinon, the Armagnac strategic situation was bad but not hopeless.
 The Armagnac forces were prepared to endure a prolonged siege at Orléans, the Burgundians had recently withdrawn from the siege due to disagreements about territory, and the English were debating whether to continue.
 Nonetheless, after almost a century of war, the Armagnacs were demoralized.
 Once Joan joined the Dauphin's cause, her personality began to raise their spirits, inspiring devotion and the hope of divine assistance.
 Her belief in the divine origin of her mission turned the longstanding Anglo-French conflict over inheritance into a religious war.
 Before beginning the journey to Orléans, Joan dictated a letter to the Duke of Bedford warning him that she was sent by God to drive him out of France.